The European Parliament is the democratically elected assembly at the heart of Europe’s decision-making, representing more than half a billion people.

 The people of the South West and Gibraltar are currently represented by Lib Dems Caroline Voaden and Martin Horwood, along with one Green MEP and three from the anti-European Brexit Party.
 You can read more about why Martin stood for the European Parliament here.

 The Parliament represents the people of Europe, whereas the European Council and Council of Ministers represent the governments.
 The third key body in the European Union – the European Commission – is Europe’s ‘civil service’ and actually runs the EU administration in the same way that Whitehall departments run the British governments.

 Seats are divided among member states proportionately to their population but MEPs usually vote in line with their party rather than their nationality.

 The European Parliament also elects the President of the European Commission, the head of the EU’s administration.
-Caroline and Martin were among those voting this July for the next President, Ursula von der Leyen – the first woman ever to hold the top job – who takes office in the autumn.
+Caroline and Martin were among those voting this July for the next President, Ursula von der Leyen – the first woman ever to hold the top job – who took office in December.